ozcelikmirzabugra/portfolio/README.md

-# First Portfolio Work and it was fun
+# First portfolio work and it was fun